 GHG emissions within the Rail subsector result from the consumption of fuel and electricity for rail transportation.
 The Rail subsector includes scope 1 emissions (from fuel combustion within the community boundary) and scope 2 emissions (from consumption of grid-supplied energy) from rail systems that transport people and goods.
 These systems are typically powered by a locomotive, through the combustion of diesel or electricity.

 Available Data

-In the United States, there are some data sources that relate to rail activity and energy consumption.
-Table 1 shows the available data sources.
+In the United States, there are some data sources that relate to rail activity and energy consumption, as included in Table B45.